rabdo-alter-ego/daly-bms-bt/README.md

 This repo demostrates how to connect and parse most of the live data coming from a daly-bms device using bleak library.

 # installation
-    `pip3 install bleak`
+    pip3 install bleak

+# changes
+Modify the script executor.py (or parallel_executor.py if you have more than 1 device)

 # usage
-Modify the script executor.py (or parallel_executor.py if you have more than 1 device) and execute it like so:
-    `python3 executor.py`
+    python3 executor.py
+    python3 parallel_executor.py

 # data extracted
 I successfully extracted most of the live data I was able to see in the app (who cares about for example SN number if it doesn t change at all?)